Fidget-Spinner/Fidget-Spinner.github.io/posts/fyp.md

   6. Superinstructions

 Out of the above, the tail-calling interpreter has been upstreamed.
-Tracing from function entrypoints is likely to be upstreamed by not in its current form.
+Tracing from function entrypoints is likely to be upstreamed but not in its current form.

 Read more [here](../resources/FYP%20Final%20Report%20H341100.pdf).